smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.3. SDL App Icon Caching/index.md

 ### 3.1.
 Function Overview
 The HMI caches the SDL App information, such as icon, name, etc, for a number of concurrent connections (max.
 50) in the memory.
 However, when the new registration occurs for the exceeded number of concurrent connections, the new registration is discarded.
-When the "RPC`RegisterAppInterface` is not received within 60 seconds after the primary connection" occurs three times from the same device.
+When the "`RegisterAppInterface` is not received within 60 seconds after the primary connection" occurs three times from the same device.
 The registered SDL App information is cached, until it is deleted under the specific conditions.
 Only one device's SDL App information is cashed in the HMI.
 Therefore it will be deleted under the specific conditions, for example when the connected device is changed.

 ### 3.2.
 Deletion of the SDL App Icon/Name
 The information of SDL App icon and name will be deleted if it matches the following conditions below:

- 1. When the "RPC`RegisterAppInterface` is not received within 60 seconds after the primary connection." occurs three times from the same device<br>
+ 1. When the "`RegisterAppInterface` is not received within 60 seconds after the primary connection." occurs three times from the same device<br>
  2. During Initialization (Deletion of personal information)<br>
  3. During change in the language<br>
  4. When the SDL App data is deleted from the PolicyTable<br>